vega/altair/doc/user_guide/scale_color.rst

         return chart_concat

-The Basics of Color Selection
+The basics of color selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Color selection is an essential aspect of creating clear and informative
 visualizations of scientific data.
 To make the most effective choices,
 it's important to understand the basics of color perception and theory.

-Color Perception and Theory
+Color perception and theory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will explain the basics using two colors, ``blue`` and ``orange``: